GUIDE 2024

 If you’re interested in learning more via video, then watch below.
 Otherwise, skip ahead.

-A few quick pieces of advice about answering interview questions in general:
+Here are a few quick pieces of advice about answering interview questions in general:

 • Understand the question intent: every question has an intent, a “question behind the question”.
 If you understand the question’s intent, you can give a great answer.